PrincetonUniversity/advanced-command-line/01_tmux/README.md

 ```
 To work with panes, the defaults are:
 ```
-C-b <ARROW>  # move in the direction of the arrow
-C-b q  # display pane numbers, press the corresponding number to move to that pane C-b { and C-b}  # swap the panes
+C-b <ARROW>         # move in the direction of the arrow C-b q               # display pane numbers, press a number to move to that pane C-b { and C-b }     # swap panes
-C-b z  # zoom in the pane (make full window)
-C-b x  # kill active pane
+C-b z               # zoom in on pane (make full window) C-b x               # kill active pane
 C-d                 # end of file, exit pane
 ```

 I can't use these defaults and prefer something closer to vim.
 The relevant
 lines in my .tmux.conf are:
 ```
 # Change window splits to match vim
-bind-key v split-window -h
+bind v split-window -h
-bind-key s split-window -v
+bind s split-window -v

 # Vim style pane selection
 bind h select-pane -L